Leslie Crowther: Game shows

 Crowther was one of the many hosts of the ITV panel/game show Whose Baby? which he presented in the mid-1980s.
 He also presented the fifth series of Southern Television's children's game show Runaround in 1977, standing in for Mike Reid.
 He was also host of the first British version of the game show The Price Is Right, from 1984 to 1988, during which time his "Come on down!" catchphrase became familiar.
-In 1994, Crowther said that when The Price Is Right was axed in May 1988, the producers never bothered to contact him directly.
+In 1994, Crowther said that when The Price Is Right was cancelled in May 1988, the producers never bothered to contact him directly.
 Instead, he learned the news from the press who called at his house and asked him how he felt.

 In February 1990, he was chosen to be host of the TV show Stars in Their Eyes by Granada TV.
 The first episode was transmitted on 21 July 1990.
 Crowther hosted the first three series, and a Christmas special in 1991.
 At the time of his car crash in October 1992 he was booked to record an Elvis Presley special, which was then hosted by Russ Abbot, and a fourth series, eventually hosted by Matthew Kelly (who would later host the show for 11 years).